 Install a Garage Floor Drain

-Trench drains are considerably more expensive, and they require more work, but they will collect more runoff and keep your garage drier.
+Trench drains are considerably more expensive and require more work, but they will collect more runoff and keep your garage drier.

-Add a Garage Floor Fan
+Add a Floor Blower Fan

 Using a fan in the winter isn’t as strange as it might seem.

 Unfortunately, the colder it is, the harder it might be for your fan to dry up all the moisture.

 Seal Concrete Floor or Add Epoxy Floor Coating